With Valentine’s Day coming soon, relationship and personality frameworks are a great opportunity to learn more about all of your loved ones.

 Mel Robbinshttps://melrobbins.com/five-elements-5-second-rule/ suggests a similar pattern of disruption by counting backwards from 5.
 It has to be backwards, she says, and by 1, we are in the present moment and the tape is cut off.
 We are conscious and able to make our own choices of what we choose to think in that moment.
 We can then choose a positive image or concept to replace the negative one.

-As the COVID world has become the new normal, we find ourselves having to get work done that has been put on a long delay.
+At times, find ourselves having to get work done that has been put on a long delay.
+Yet we will always face times of feeling stuck, feeling .procrastination, malease.

-What can successful work look like in a COVID world?
 While we might need to shrink our expectations of what work looks like in our new reality, we find ourselves needing to make progress.
 Due to external deadlines and also to feel a sense of purpose.
-Here are a few strategies for feeling a personal sense of accomplishment, no matter your set up.
+Here are a few strategies for improving productivity, feeling a personal sense of accomplishment, no matter your set up.

 Begin with your heaviest weight.